Jonathangmit/numpy-random-assignment/README.md

 # numpy-random-assignment
 ###### Jonathan Harper

 ###### I wanted to create a Jupyter notebook that I could use as a simple reference myself going forward and hopefully build upon as I learn more about the NumPy package beyond the NumPy.random package that forms the basis of this assignment.
 This is the main reason for my opening section of <em>"What is NumPy?"</em>.
-As my understanding of the package increases I will return to this section but initially it is there as an opening section to the assignment.
-Until the assinment is completed it will be commited to only in respect to a simple overview.
-Nonetheless the small intro is a usefull read (for me) before diving into the .random aspects in particular.
-###### Completed preliminary work on the first (integers) simple random data package.
-Also worked on viewing rng(random generation) and normal generation data and the effect of increased datapints on the distribution.
+### The numpy random assignment

+###### The assignemnt is split into 5 secitions

+###### 1. A basic Numpy package overview.
+###### 2. Explanation of the "simple random data" and "permutations" sections.
+###### 3. Explanation, visualisation and example uses of distributions packages.
+###### 4. Exploration of seeds
+###### 5. I have looked at using random functions to produce "random" horse race winners.
+###### This is something that I will work on until the deadline and as such the work in there is subject to incompletenes, simply put I wanted to use some of what I have learn and apply it (I wanted to use the random function and the distributions functions outside of a direct investigation).
+Some prelimary work on this can be found in the betting notebook contained within numpy random assignment folder.